 - Preventing Fire and/or Explosion Injury from Small and Wearable Lithium Battery Powered Devices

 Preventing Fire and/or Explosion Injury from

 Small and wearable electronic devices used in workplaces (e.g., body cameras) rely on a power source that stores a high amount of energy in a small space (i.e., high energy density).
 Lithium cells provide sustained power and often have the capability to recharge.
 When designed, manufactured, and used properly, lithium batteries are a safe, high energy density power source for devices in the workplace.

 Many consumer products have practical applications in small and large businesses.
-Ensuring these products will operate safely in workplaces begins with using batteries, chargers, and associated equipment that are tested in accordance with an appropriate test standard (e.g., UL 2054) and certified by a Nationally Recognized Testing Laboratory (NRTL).
+Ensuring these products will operate safely in workplaces begins with using batteries, chargers, and associated equipment that are tested in accordance with an appropriate test standard (e.g., UL 2054) and, where applicable, certified by a Nationally Recognized Testing Laboratory (NRTL) i.
 Manufacturer’s instructions provide procedures for use, charging, and maintenance that is specific to each device and necessary to prevent damage to the lithium batteries (See Image 1).
 For example, some batteries will overcharge if a charger is used that does not turn off when the battery is fully charged.